rootVIII/proxy_web_crawler/README.md

 This saves each ip/port for each proxy server into a list after scraping the table of proxy servers from sslproxies.org.
 <br><br>
-Then using a new socket from the list for each iteration, a random keyword is searched for via https://www.bing.com until the desired website is found.
+Then using a new socket from the list for each iteration, the keyword is searched for via https://www.bing.com until the desired website is found.
 <br><br>
 The website is then visited, and one link is randomly clicked within the website.